josephpicardat/NoteTakerIO/README.md

 ## Installation

 - Step 1: If downloaded locally, open up the integrated terminal and type 'npm i' to install dependencies
-- Step 2: Then type 'npm run start' to start the application.
+- Step 2: Type 'npm run start' to start the application.

 ## Usage